MattHatwey/Manemo/obsidian.md

 I found it!
 There was a crack where you could fit your head, and maybe your whole body.
 I tried to go, and it worked!
 I was falling down to Manemo Land.

 I landed head first, but it didn't hurt.
-Then I saw a Manemo.
-It was Kacchan!
-She looked at me and blushed.
+Then I saw two Manemos.
+It was Kacchan and Snow!
+Kacchan looked at me and blushed.
 I also blushed.
 We liked each other, and after I told her the story of Flame, she loved me even more.
 I told her that I knew her real name.
-She had so many connections with me, and I even got to go to one of the live concerts that her group was doing.
+She had so many connections with me, and I even got to go to one of the live concerts that her group was going to.
 Soon after, we married.
+Snow and I also became best friends.
+We would do everything together.
+The 3 of us...

 Gender: ♂